vivek2431/AWS-Highly-Available-Web-Application---Capstone-Project/capstone.md

 ### 11. Monitoring and Alerts
 Set up AWS CloudWatch for monitoring your resources and creating alarms for automated responses.
 CloudWatch can also be integrated with AWS Lambda for auto-scaling or other automated actions.

+## Overview

+AWS offers a wide range of services that can be used to build a scalable, resilient, and highly available web/application server.
+By leveraging services like Elastic Load Balancer (ELB), Auto Scaling, Elastic Compute Cloud (EC2), Simple Storage Service (S3), Relational Database Service (RDS), CloudFront, Virtual Private Cloud (VPC), and other AWS services, you can build a highly available and scalable infrastructure for your web server.

+## Infrastructure Components

+### 1. Amazon VPC (Virtual Private Cloud)
+Create an Amazon VPC to host your infrastructure, ensuring isolation and control over your network environment.

+### 2. Public Subnets
+Create public subnets in different Availability Zones (AZs) to ensure high availability and redundancy, following AWS best practices.

+### 3. Internet Gateway
+Route public subnets through an Internet Gateway to allow inbound and outbound internet traffic.

+### 4. Elastic Load Balancer (ELB)
+Create an Application Load Balancer (ALB) to distribute incoming traffic across multiple EC2 instances running in your public subnets.

+### 5. Auto Scaling Group
+Configure an Auto Scaling Group to automatically launch new EC2 instances in response to changing traffic demands on the application, ensuring scalability and high availability.

+### 6. Amazon RDS
+Use Amazon RDS, a managed database service that provides high availability and scalability.
+Configure the RDS instance to run in a Multi-AZ configuration to automatically replicate data to a standby instance in a different AZ.

+### 7. Amazon S3 and CloudFront
+- Use Amazon S3 to store static content, such as images and videos.
+- Serve static content through Amazon CloudFront, a global content delivery network (CDN), to ensure high availability, scalability, and low latency delivery to customers around the world.

+### 8. AWS CloudWatch
+Monitor performance metrics and cost usage of your resources with AWS CloudWatch.
+Set up notifications for when thresholds are exceeded.

+### 9. AWS CloudTrail
+Use AWS CloudTrail to store records of every event and API call logs on your AWS account for auditing and monitoring purposes.

+Finally, AWS offers a powerful set of services that can be used to build a resilient, highly available and scalable web application server.
+By leveraging services like ELB, Auto Scaling, EC2, RDS, S3, and Cloud Front and so on, we can build an infrastructure that can handle high traffic and data processing requirements while maintaining high availability and scalability when properly configured, following AWS best practices.

+## Overview

+AWS offers a wide range of services that can be used to build a scalable, resilient, and highly available web/application server.
+By leveraging services like Elastic Load Balancer (ELB), Auto Scaling, Elastic Compute Cloud (EC2), Simple Storage Service (S3), Relational Database Service (RDS), CloudFront, Virtual Private Cloud (VPC), and other AWS services, you can build a highly available and scalable infrastructure for your web server.

+## Infrastructure Components

+### 1. EC2 Instances
+The first module comprises launching and configuring EC2 Instances to host the web application.
+EC2 instances are cloud-based virtual servers that supply computing resources.
+By launching multiple instances, we can distribute the workload and ensure availability even if a single instance fails.
+The configuration includes:
+- Selecting the right Amazon Machine Image (AMI)
+- Choosing instance type
+- Setting storage options
+- Configuring security settings
+- Networking options such as VPC and subnets
+- Adding additional storage volumes if needed

+### 2. RDS Setup
+The second segment focuses on configuring Amazon RDS to provide the web application with a managed database service.
+Amazon RDS is a reliable and scalable database service.
+This phase includes:
+- Selecting the database engine (e.g., MySQL)
+- Configuring instance parameters such as instance type, storage, and connectivity options
+- Setting up the database's login, password, and authentication
+- Configuring backup and maintenance options to ensure data durability and availability

+### 3. Auto Scaling Group Configuration
+This module creates an Auto Scaling group to automatically adjust EC2 instances based on demand.
+It ensures the application can handle varying traffic loads without manual intervention.
+The configuration includes:
+- Creating scaling strategies based on CPU usage or network traffic
+- Defining minimum, maximum, and desired capacity of instances
+- Setting cooldown periods and notifications

+### 4. Load Balancer Setup
+The fourth component deals with configuring an Elastic Load Balancer to distribute incoming traffic across the EC2 instances.
+This improves the web application's availability and fault tolerance by ensuring no single instance becomes overloaded.
+The configuration includes:
+- Selecting the appropriate load balancer type (Application Load Balancer or Network Load Balancer)
+- Setting load balancer parameters such as listener ports and protocols
+- Configuring SSL certificates if necessary
+- Setting up availability zones and subnets
+- Defining health checks to monitor the EC2 instances' health

+### 5. CloudTrail Creation
+CloudTrail enables tracking and logging of AWS API calls performed within the AWS account.
+It provides comprehensive records of actions carried out by users, services, or resources.
+CloudTrail is configured to store logs on Amazon S3, providing a long-term and scalable storage solution for log data.

+### 6. S3 Usage
+Amazon S3 is used for storing the CloudTrail logs produced by the web application.
+It ensures that log data is consistently saved and readily accessible by other AWS services, especially CloudWatch.

+### 7. CloudWatch Utilization
+AWS CloudWatch collects and tracks metrics, logs, and events from various AWS resources.
+In this project, CloudWatch is set up to retrieve logs from the S3 bucket where CloudTrail logs are maintained.
+It can detect if any EC2 instances in the application are terminated by monitoring these logs, allowing for preemptive actions to ensure the application's high availability.

+### 8. SNS Alerts
+SNS (Simple Notification Service) sends alerts to subscribed endpoints or clients.
+When CloudWatch detects a stopped EC2 instance, SNS is used to send email alerts to a specified destination.
+Integrating SNS with CloudWatch helps quickly alert the appropriate parties and take suitable actions to resolve any potential issues, ensuring the availability and reliability of the online service.